atesefrahim/guncelmedya/README.md

 # guncelmedya
-About daily news and article
+guncelmedya has been done for AndroidOS and this app is about daily news and articles in popular newspaper from Turkey...